spillerrec/FlexSquashFiles/doc/specification.md

 | 1-7  | Reserved                    |

 To compress several small files efficiently, multiple files may be stored in a single compressed stream.
 In this case, the first file in the stream has the flag set and the `Compressed size` is the size of the entire compressed stream.
 The later files with the flag set have a `Compressed size` of zero with the same `Offset` as the first file, and the last file included in that compressed stream will have the flag unset.
-TODO: Should we even support this?
+**TODO**: Should we even support this?
 It complicates decoding quite a bit and the whole point of this format is to allow quick access to arbitrary files, using big compressed chunks defeats this.
 Perhaps we can get decent results by creating dictionaries?

 `reserved` must be zero.